 If CapTrak detects a mismatch in the expected electrode locations (e.g. incorrect position of an electrode), the software outputs an alert.
 You then can decide whether to correct the cap layout or to continue with scanning.
 This feature will help you to easily avoid incorrect results during subsequent EEG measurements.

-CapTrak determines the position of each electrode on the test subject’s head by triangular measurements and converts the data into three-dimensional coordinates.
+CapTrak determines the position of each electrode on the participant’s head by triangular measurements1 and converts the data into three-dimensional coordinates.
 The result is written in a portable file format (XML) and can be further processed by BrainVision Analyzer 2 as well as other software.